Wall Street ends lower as Nasdaq rout persists

 "We've started to see signs of weakness in the last few days, notably yesterday.
 Then you get a headline like the FT story.
 That really adds fuel to the fire on the downside," said Jeffrey Kleintop, chief global investment strategist at Charles Schwab in Boston.

-Nasdaq had powered the stock market's stellar recovery from the coronavirus-led crash, climbing as much as 82% from March lows while the benchmark S&P 500 and Dow had surged about 60% from their troughs.
+The Nasdaq had powered the stock market's stellar recovery from the coronavirus-led crash, climbing as much as 82% from March lows.
+The benchmark S&P 500 and Dow had surged about 60% from their troughs.

 Earlier on Friday, the Labor Department's closely watched employment report showed the jobless rate improved to 8.4% from 10.2% in July, better than analysts had anticipated.
 Nonfarm payrolls, however, increased less than expected last month.